GitHubsuhail96/ATM-Transaction-Analysis-using-/README.md

 demand for every ATM fluctuates with time and often superimposed with non-stationary behaviour of users.

-Now a days ATM withdrawl is less comparing to the year by year, reason is more online transaction is available now a days.
+Now a days ATM withdrawl is less comparing to the year by year, reason is online transaction network developing day by day.